agb5003/pip/final/final.md

 }
 ```

 We can already get a sense of how bulky this program feels: it takes the pointer to two teams, copies the **entire struct** to a temporary variable `temp`, copies the whole of `team2` to `team1`, then copies the whole of `temp` to `team2` again.
-Now, `team_score` is a relatively small struct of 1 `char[20]` and 7 `int`'s, so its size is probably around 32 bytes with padding.
+Now, `team_score` is a relatively small struct of 1 `char[20]` and 7 `int`'s, so its size is probably around 32 bytes (because the string is stored through a pointer of 4 bytes).
 But imagine using this method for moving structs that are much larger.
 We can see how efficient data structures and algorithms are so important when moving actual real world data.

 ### c).
 Displaying the ranked data to a .txt file for J_score1.c